Bloggbild för: Do I Really Need to Take a Magnesium Supplement? (2024)

 Magnesium has been shown to help calm the body, muscles, and help improve mood.

-8 bodily functions affected by magnesium
+8 bodily functions that magnesium affects

 • Electrolyte balance